☕️ What to know in a nutshell:

 Not only can the minerals and/or chemicals in tap water affect the taste of your coffee, but it can also lead to mineral buildup in your machine and/or reusable coffee filters.
 Coffee shops and roasteries always have their water filtration dialed in so they can give their customers excellent tasting coffee while protecting their machinery.

 Everyone’s water and living situation is different, so it’s hard to recommend a one-size-fits-all water filter.
 However, one of the most universal filters you can check out is AquaTru.
-It uses a reverse osmosis filtering method (which filters out most toxicants) and since it sits on the countertop, it can be easily used by both home owners and renters.
+It uses a reverse osmosis filtering method (which filters out pretty much all toxicants) and since it sits on the countertop, it can be easily used by both home owners and renters.
 (It’s also the one I’ve been using for years.)
 This link will save you $100 on an AquaTru if you decide to buy one.

-(If you want to be extra fancy, you can also use Third Wave Water to add back the minerals you took out when filtering.)
+(If you want to be fancy, you can also use Third Wave Water to add back the minerals you took out when filtering.)

 Kettle